ferdium/ferdium-server/docker/README.md

 Here are some example snippets to help you get started creating a container.

 The docker can be run as is, with the default sqlite database, or you can modify your environment variables to use an external database (e.g. MySQL, MariaDB, Postgres, etc).
-After setting up the docker container you will likely need to create a reverse proxy to access Ferdi-server outside of your home network, using for example NGINX.
+After setting up the docker container you will likely need to create a reverse proxy to access Ferdi-server outside of your home network, using a webserver such as NGINX.

 ### docker